-There is hardly anything I dislike maybe except for cruelty/intolerance/discrimination/hatred/violence, peas and spiders (because of arachnophobia, I still find they are interesting creatures and like reading about them :) and unusual spiders as postcards are ok)
+There is hardly anything I dislike except for including but not limited to cruelty/intolerance/discrimination/hatred/violence, and spiders (because of arachnophobia, I still like reading about them :) and unusual spiders and jumping spiders on postcards are fine)

-Too many to make a complete list with the book titles, as I'm a bookworm (bookworm in German is Bücherwurm, so that's why I have that username ;) ).
+Too many to make a complete list with the book titles, as I'm a bookworm (= Bücherwurm in German)

 Kind of books that I like:

-~ non-fiction books about social, science, nature, animal, history topics
+~ non-fiction books about social, science, nature, animal, history, religion, humanism topics

 ~ science fiction books!
 Especially those that don't invent too much futuristic technology, but more realistic ones

-~ crime fiction (if not too violent and with interesting/unusual plots)
+~ crime fiction (preferably not too violent and with interesting/unusual plots/twists)

 ~ historical, rather realistic, novels